Banchan: History

 Fermenting was traditionally preferred for preserving food because cooking oil was in short supply in Korea, in contrast to China where frying and pickling were preferred.
-The prominence of fermented and preserved foods in bansang is due to the need to apply a preservation method that could survive harsh winters and summers filled with extreme temperatures (Kim et al., 2016b).
+The prominence of fermented and preserved foods in bansang is due to the need to apply a preservation method that could survive harsh winters and summers filled with extreme temperatures.
 Due to their focus on agriculture, the main ingredients in their fermented foods were grains and vegetables.
 The fermentation process is necessary, as most parts of the Korean peninsula are isolated by mountains from all sides.
 The fermentation of grains, beans, fish and vegetables allowed for the preservation of nutrients as well as the food itself.
-The act of fermentation as well as the other varied cooking methods have created unforeseen health benefits that are being studied by food scientists in the modern age (Kim et al., 2016a).
+The act of fermentation as well as the other varied cooking methods have created unforeseen health benefits that are being studied by food scientists in the modern age.
 Additionally, this process of fermentation can be used to enrich the flavor profile of food with the use of gochujang.
 Kimchi is a perfect example of this enriched food utilizing the flavor and fermentation process together.
 Therefore, banchan is mainly seasoned with fermented soy products, medicinal herbs, and sesame or perilla oils.

 Gochujang was added to enhance each meal.
 Potentially, this could refer to another chojang (vinegar sauce) that was used as a dipping sauce.
-The production of gochujang was so vital to Korean cuisine that it was stated in the Hurbaekjeongjip a 15th-century book written by Gwidal Hong that "the quality of gochujang decided the farming success of that year".
+The production of gochujang was so vital to Korean cuisine that it was stated in the Hurbaekjeongjip, a 15th-century book written by Gwidal Hong, that "the quality of gochujang decided the farming success of that year".
 Gochujang is a chief seasoning and fermentation agent of many banchan.
 This has been the case for centuries.
 There are other jang used not only for their fermentation and nutrition merits, but also their flavor as a dipping sauce.
-There are many types of jang that are referenced in Korean historical texts (Kim, Chung, et al., 2016).
+There are many types of jang that are referenced in Korean historical texts.
 Another excellent example of jang is chojang (vinegar sauce) that was used as a dipping sauce Mustard was an additional important seasoning used to enrich the flavor of the foods.
 Chojang was made by mixing gochujang with honey, vinegar, and ground pine nuts.
 It was made by adding mustard powder or whole mustard to water and grinding it out, then adding vinegar, salt and sugar and leaving the mixture upside down in a warm place.

 For the fermentation of vegetables jangkwa (pickled vegetables and fruit) were served.
 These dishes were created by pickling the different seasonal vegetables with kanjang, gochujang, and doenjang.
 However, in the palace, jangkwa also referred to a dish made by pickling cucumber, radish, young radish, parsley, or cabbage heart with salt, then drying it in the sun, removing all moisture; the vegetables were then stir-fried with beef, shredded red pepper, sesame oil, and sesame and salt.